The Pickwick Protocols

 Privacy & Security Concerns

-This is where the architecture gets opinionated.
-Like I mentioned previously, I was interested in building for the “dead man’s switch” use case.
-Here my hypothetical users might live under an oppressive regime and the data DayTap stores might be very useful to them.
-Users that fall in this camp are (as we all should be) very cautious with their data and privacy.
+This is where things got fun.
+Since I am building for the “dead man’s switch” persona, I thought my hypothetical users could be very cautious with their data and privacy.
 So I built with that as a first principle.
-DayTap is serious about privacy — it only stores what’s necessary, and makes it easy for user data to be deleted.
+DayTap is serious about privacy — it only stores what is necessary, makes it easy for user data to be deleted, and ensures all PII is encrypted at rest.

 Envelope Encryption